askck/amos/README.md

 - Menu bar toggle to enable/disable mirroring
 - Now playing status in the menu
 - Opens the matching Apple Music song using Apple’s Search API
-- Automation-friendly: requests permission to control Music and optionally Shortcuts
+- No Spotify or Apple Music Authentication needed

 How matching works:
 - Reads track name/artist from Spotify via AppleScript